 Avoiding the Pitfalls of a Social Security Hearing

-Traps, pitfalls, and “gotchas”- our Montgomery Social Security lawyers have seen way too many for the last three decades.
+Traps, pitfalls, and “gotchas”- our Montgomery Social Security lawyers have seen way too many for the last four decades.
 Most of the time these pitfalls aren't caused by the Social Security applicant giving the wrong answer to a question, but by the applicant giving an incomplete answer to the question.
 We tell each client the following:

 - Completely listen to the question